 Commuting to work is a no-brainer: you get to combine travel with a workout, and it’s cheaper than pretty much any form of public transport – as well as being quicker.
-However, if you’re new to cycling, it can be daunting – the fear of cycling amongst traffic can put some people off, as can being faced with road obstacles, and the Great British weather.
+However, if you’re new to cycling, it can be daunting – the fear of cycling amongst traffic can put some people off, as can road obstacles, and the Great British weather.

 Fear of these factors absolutely doesn’t need to stop you riding – you just need to know what to be on the lookout for, and how to deal with situations that may arise.
 Here are some of the hazards you need to be aware of, and most importantly, how to deal with them…

 Depending on your commuter bike of choice, it’s a good idea to avoid potholes, especially if you don’t have any front suspension, as most riders don’t.